Skip to main content

 Strategy 3: grid charging on Agile

 A battery can also be useful without solar panels.
-Octopus now talks about battery-only installations as a way to store cheaper, greener electricity from the grid and use it when prices are higher.
+Octopus talks about battery-only installations as a way to store cheaper, greener electricity from the grid and use it when prices are higher.
+That makes the battery a load-shifting tool first, not an export-income product by itself.

 Agile Octopus is the most obvious fit for this because prices change every half hour.
 It can be attractive if your battery or home automation can respond to those prices, but it is not a set-and-forget fixed discount.
 Agile prices can spike as well as fall, and Octopus describes it as a beta smart tariff exposed to wholesale volatility.

-The safer rule is: only choose Agile for a battery if you are comfortable with variable prices and have a reliable way to avoid expensive periods.
-Manual scheduling can work for some households, but automation makes the strategy much less fiddly.
+The safer rule is: only choose Agile for a battery if you are comfortable with variable prices, have a reliable way to avoid expensive periods and know what happens if the automation fails.
+Keep a simple fallback schedule you can use manually, especially around the early-evening peak.

 Strategy 4: hybrid solar, grid charging and battery use